We are working to streamline and modernise the agricultural levies and charges (levies) legislation.

 What is not changing

 We will not be changing individual levy settings, as they are for industry to decide.
 The focus is on improving the legislation overall.
-Similarly, the government’s commitment to matching funding for eligible R&D is not under consideration, however the legislative provisions will be streamlined and simplified.
+Similarly, the government continues to be committed to matching funding for eligible research and development (R&D) activities.
+However the draft legislative provisions will be streamlined and simplified.

 Background on levies legislation